-Before you comment here at Perishable Press, please take a moment to review the official comment policy.
-Here is a simplified overview of the complete policy:
+Before you post a comment at Perishable Press, please take a moment to review the official comment policy.
+Here is a quick overview:

-Comments are open to everyone.
-Name and email are required.
+Comments on posts are open to everyone for 90 days*.
+Name and email required.
 Email kept private, never shared.
-Website URL optional.
-The form accepts basic XHTML.
+The form accepts basic HTML.
 Line and paragraph breaks automatic.
-Please wrap each segment or line of code in
+Please wrap any code with

-<pre>tags).
+<code>tags.
 I reserve the right to edit/delete any comment.
-Spam will be deleted.
-Pointless and otherwise lame comments may be deleted.
 Please stay on topic and comment intelligently.